 It’s necessary to plan with the following three key areas at the front of the pack:

 Technologies come and go and most organisations are somewhat resistant to change, which is essentially what creates the problem in the first instant, so it’s highly necessary to place people in a centric position.
 Workers who feel that they are valued are valuable as they will essentially be happier in their work, something which leads to increased productivity.

-Organisations of all shapes and sizes can easily add aspects into the intranet to form an effective digital workplace, ensuring that the working culture becomes and remains more innovative, providing excellent customer service and retaining workers that become an asset.
+Organisations of all shapes and sizes can easily add aspects into the intranet to form an effective digital workplace, ensuring that the working culture becomes and remains more innovative and collaborative, providing excellent customer service and retaining workers that become an asset.